Zhao-Lab-UW-DHO/AdaptFM/docs/Standard/Fine-tuning-models.md

 1. Select the "Models" --> "Training" at the top of Napari.
 1. Use the 'model' dropdown to select the model you would like to train.
 1. Optionally, you can press 'Load parameters' to adjust the model's hyperparameters
-- Note that SAM-Med3D and SSVT you need to specify the model checkpoint path.
+- Note that for SAM-Med3D and SSVT you need to specify the model checkpoint path.
 1. Adjust parameters as needed including the choice of checkpoint.
 See [AdaptFM's README](../../README.md) to get the checkpoint for using SSVT.
 1. "Select dataset folder" --> choose the folder you saved files to while making [annotations](Annotations.md)
 a.
 If you made annotations outside of AdaptFM ensure: